Pages

 Reading

-We had some technical difficulties, so only did one compare and contrast activity using informational text on our laptops.
+We had some technical difficulties, so we only did one compare and contrast activity using informational text on our laptops.
 We used some of our reading time instead to study the digraphs we were learning about in phonics.
 Next week we will try again to use laptops in a group setting to read and answer compare and contrast questions about informational text.

 Other Information